Pebane Moteka

 Pebane George Moteka is a South African politician who was elected to the National Assembly at the 2014 general election as a representative of the Economic Freedom Fighters (EFF).
 He was re-elected to parliament in 2019.
 He resigned from parliament on 31 July 2022.

-Moteka is a member of the Central Command Team of the EFF, the party's highest decision-making structure.
+Moteka was a member of the Central Command Team of the EFF, the party's highest decision-making structure.

+In November 2023, Moteka resigned from the EFF and joined ActionSA.
+He cited the EFF's open border policy as the reason for his resignation from the party.